jimlucas/Preseem_API/exports/README.freeside.ssh.md

     --use_api  This option will allow the us to perform an XMLRPC call to the Freeside XMLRPC API.
 You are required to enable the XMLRPC API within Freeside.
 Goto Configuration->Settings->API and
+               set XMLRPC_API to YES and set a value for api_shared_secret.
+               After enabling and setting the secret you need to restart the freeside daemon so it will enable the XMLRPC API daemon.

-               enable the XMLRPC service and set a secret.
-When used, both --custnum and --pkgnum are required to be populated.
+               When this option is used, both --custnum and --pkgnum are required to be populated.

     --custnum  Customer number from Freeside